JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 If code involves division or modulo, remember to check for division or modulo by 0 case.

-When a question involves "a multiple of a number", perhaps modulo might be useful.
+When a question involves "==a multiple of a number==", perhaps modulo might be useful.

-Check for and handle overflow/underflow if you are using a typed language like Java and C++.
-At the very least, mention that overflow/underflow is possible and ask whether you need to handle it.
+Check for and handle overflow/underflow if you are using a typed language like Java and C++. ==At the very least, mention that overflow/underflow is possible and ask whether you need to handle it.==

-Consider negative numbers and floating point numbers.
+Consider ==negative numbers and floating point numbers==.
 This may sound obvious, but under interview pressure, many obvious cases go unnoticed.

-If the question asks to implement an operator such as power, squareroot or division and want it to be faster than O(n), binary search is usually the approach to go.
+If the question asks to implement an operator such as ==power, squareroot or division== and want it to be faster than O(n), ==binary search== is usually the approach to go.

 #### Some common formulas: